Gold Creek Dam: Walking tracks

 Walking and riding tracks which travel deep into Brisbane Forest Park also begin here.
-Gold Creek Reservoir is home to the Pinnacles Classic, a small trail running event held in mid-April which uses a hilly, roughly rectangular 18 km course which utilises Gold Creek Boundary Break, South Boundary Road and the Gold Creek Trail, starting and finishing at the gate at Gold Creek Road.
+Gold Creek Reservoir is home to the Pinnacles Classic, a small trail-running event held in mid-April which uses a hilly, roughly rectangular 18 km course which uses Gold Creek Boundary Break, South Boundary Road, and the Gold Creek Trail, starting and finishing at the gate at Gold Creek Road.
 The event reverses direction each year, with clockwise races held in even numbered years.